palmerandy/Programming-Challenge/README.md

 I choose an API key solution as I wanted to keep this solution as simple as possible:
 - Simple for the reviewers to consume.
-- Simple to avoid implementing a complicated login process that migth require a persistant data store, a UI front end, etc.
+- Simple to avoid implementing a complicated login process that might require a persistent data store, a UI front end, etc.
 - For simplicity there is only one API key setup.
 If you have access to the key you have access to all of the Products API.
-This could be extended in the future to distigiush between requests.
+This could be extended in the future to distinguish between requests.

+I entertained implementing JwtBearerDefaults.AuthenticationScheme but decided against it as it was not specified whether this was a B2B API or an consumer facing API.
+If this were a consumer facing API I would have implemented JWT authentication.

 In a production scenario I would strongly recommend going down a different path, such as
 - [Easy Auth](https://docs.microsoft.com/en-us/azure/app-service/overview-authentication-authorization) handled by the Azure App service